Paul-Hess/hair_salon/readme.md

 CREATE TABLE clients (id serial PRIMARY KEY, created_at timestamp NOT NULL, updated_at timestamp, client_name varchar NOT NULL, stylist_id integer NOT NULL);

-CREATE TABLE visits (id serial PRIMARY KEY, visit_datetime timestamp NOT NULL, stylist_id integer NOT NULL, client_id integer NOT NULL, style_description varchar, style_review varchar);
+CREATE TABLE visits (stylist_id integer NOT NULL, client_id integer NOT NULL, style_description varchar, style_review varchar, created_at timestamp NOT NULL, updated_at timestamp, visit_datetime timestamp);

 (for the tests to pass): CREATE DATABASE hair_salon_test WITH TEMPLATE hair_salon;